 Introduce new remote workers to your team

-Remote employees need to be able to connect with you when they have an important question.
-There are a number of tools to help you and your new hire communicate; from slack to skype to google chat, pick your favorites and encourage remote employees to use them.
+Remote employees need to be able to connect with you when they have an essential question.
+There are several tools to help you and your new hire communicate, from slack to skype to google chat; pick your favorites and encourage remote employees to use them.
 Communication doesn’t have to be constant, but it does have to be accessible.

 Organize your onboarding process

 Time is of the essence when training remote employees.
 If you have the luxury of bringing remote workers into the office for training, you have to maximize the amount of time you have.
-It becomes a much more arduous process for them to sign documents, complete training, and have their questions answered.
-Thankfully, modern onboarding software simplifies new hire paperwork and lets new employees complete a majority of their documentation before their official start date.
+It becomes a much more arduous process for them to sign documents, complete training, and answer their questions.
+Thankfully, modern onboarding software simplifies new hire paperwork and lets new employees complete most of their documentation before their official start date.
 This is an enormous benefit for remote employees and drastically reduces headaches on all sides of the onboarding process.

-An unfortunate reality of remote work is the lack of feedback in the moment it is necessary.
-It stunts employee growth and managers may become frustrated by missed expectations.
-Yet all the while, the remote employee is left in the dark because a manager felt a skype call would have been too awkward.
+An unfortunate reality of remote work is the lack of feedback at the moment it is necessary.
+It stunts employee growth, and managers may become frustrated by missed expectations.
 You can reduce missed expectations by staying in touch with your new employee after onboarding is complete.
 Note specific dates a week, a month, and even three months out to speak again about expectations and how their remote experience is going.

 Clearly state work times

-We don’t think twice about an office coworker being away from their desk momentarily at 11 or 3pm, but if you send a message to your remote worker at 2:30 and don’t hear back immediately, you might become suspect of their performance.
-It’s these type of situations that lead to frustration and moments of misunderstanding.
-During onboarding, clearly state when you expect your remote employee to be working, when their deadlines are, and any other company guidelines to reduce misunderstandings.
+We don’t think twice about an office coworker being away from their desk momentarily at 11 or 3pm.
+Still, if you send a message to your remote worker at 2:30 and don’t hear back immediately, you might become suspicious of their performance.
+It’s these types of situations that lead to frustration and moments of misunderstanding.
+During onboarding, clearly state when you expect your remote employee to be working, deadlines, and any other company guidelines to reduce misunderstandings.

 Set performance goals

 Remote employees want performance reviews as much as your office workers.
-Well, I don’t know if they’re excited about performance reviews, but you can help them progress in your company by helping them set, accomplish, and review goals.
-Performance management software helps keep employees and supervisors on the same page about key objectives and competencies.
+Well, I don’t know if they’re excited about performance reviews, but you can help them progress in your company by setting, accomplishing, and reviewing goals.
+Performance management software helps keep employees and supervisors on the same page about critical objectives and competencies.